rovati/noteapp/README.md

 ## 📲 How to install it
 [<img src="resources/readme_imgs/IzzyOnDroid.png" width="170">](https://apt.izzysoft.de/fdroid/index/apk/dev.rova.notes/)

 Due to costs, the app is not available on any of the mainstream app platforms (namely Apple AppStore and Google Play).
-It is only possible to obtain the app for Android through this GitHub repository or [IzzyOnDroid's repo](https://apt.izzysoft.de/fdroid/index/apk/dev.rova.notes/).<br>
+It is only possible to obtain the app for Android through this GitHub repository or [IzzyOnDroid's F-Droid repo](https://apt.izzysoft.de/fdroid/index/apk/dev.rova.notes/).<br>
 To install it, head over to the [Releases](https://github.com/rovati/noteapp/releases) section and download the most recent version.
-Each release offers an apk for the three main mobile architectures (and a fat apk compatible with any of those three architectures, if you are unsure which one your phone is built on.
-On IzzyOnDroid's page only the arm6-v8a build is available).
+Each release offers an apk for the three main mobile architectures (and a fat apk compatible with any of those three architectures, if you are unsure which one your phone is built on).
 Download the right one for your phone and simply tap on the file to install the app.
 Voilà, everything is ready to go!

 > [!IMPORTANT]
 > For security reasons, Android phones do not allow the installation of apk files from untrusted sources, i.e. the internet.
 If the installation of the apk is blocked, please look up a guide for your operative system on how to disable this rule.

+> [!NOTE]
+> IzzyOnDroid's repo only offers the arm6-v8a build.

 ## 📖 What it can do
 Ok, the app is installed.
 But actually... what can it do?<br>